 On May 2015, two of my best friends and I had another great trip: a bicycle trip in Japan.
 You are invited to read more about our 450Km bike ride from Takayama to Kyoto.

 My official education is an electrical engineer with years of experience in software development.
 In the last ten years, I am developing software for GPS navigation.
 Over the years, I had some ideas on how to put my creation in the market.
 The last one was to build a web site that will help me in the mission.

 I have a neighbor and a dear friend, Elad Shippony.
 For several years, Elad told me inspiring stories about SBI (Site Build It), about working from home, the freedom it offers and as a way to make my dreams come true.
 Some of Elad’s inspiring web sites are in the SBI results list.

-Moving on to WordPress
+Moving Oמ to WordPress

-SBI is the perfect platform for anyone who is just new to creating websites, or for anyone who don't need Dynamic websites.
+SBI is the perfect platform for anyone who is just new to creating websites, or for anyone who doesn’t need Dynamic websites.
 It has a great Action Guide, as well as superb support.
-It will take you by hand and guide you through the process of creating great "do it yourself" websites, but - it is very limited.
+It will take you by hand and guide you through the process of creating great “do it yourself” websites, but – it is limited.

 About Me, Kavin

 I’m 24 years old, and I live in the beautiful town of Cascade, Colorado, nestled in the Rocky Mountains at 7,700 ft.
 I’m a woodworker, a writer, and a bicycle enthusiast.

 Bicycling, to me, is an extension of my ethics and beliefs in life: I believe in a simple, well-crafted life.
 I believe strongly that every moment is an opportunity to enjoy your life.